PROGRESSIAGLOBALGROUP/citizen-reports/docs/MASTER_INDEX_DOCUMENTATION_2025-11-04.md

 ## ✨ Summary

-This documentation archive captures a complete visual polish session for the Jantetelco platform, transforming it from functional to professional government-grade civic-tech software.
+This documentation archive captures a complete visual polish session for the citizen-reports platform, transforming it from functional to professional government-grade civic-tech software.

 **Total Documentation:** 2,450+ lines
 **Total Code Changes:** ~6,600+ lines